AlanMaxwell/iOS_interview_questions/README.md

 ## P.S.: Don't forget to call the interviewer by name, people like it

 ## A small note: if you made a mistake during your life coding then you completely failed the interview.
-Companies and trainings always tell that if you don’t know how to solve a problem or answer on a specific technical question then it doesn't mean that you failed the interview.
-Actually it does, but they always deny that.
+Companies and trainings always say that if you don't know how to solve a problem or answer a specific technical question, it doesn't mean you failed the interview.
+Actually it does, but they always deny it.
-There is always another candidate who make the task without a problem, so if you will fail something - you failed.
+There is always another candidate who can handle the task without any problem, so if you fail the task, you fail the interview.
 So prepare harder, practice again and again.